strongloop/strongloop.com2/_posts/2018-01-30-loopback-4-cli-controller.md

 Controller Todo is now created in src/controllers/
 ```

-If we look inside the controller file, it should look something like this
+If we look inside the controller file, it should look something like this.
 ```ts
 import {Filter, Where} from '@loopback/repository';
 import {post, param, get, put, patch, del} from '@loopback/openapi-v2';